 Enrolment in Mosaic must match your OSAP application for your funding to be released.

 - Funding is typically released in two installments, usually September and January for both undergraduate and graduate students.

-- Starting in Fall 2018, OSAP grant funding will be redirected to the University to cover tuition and supplemental fees (textbook and other purchases from the Campus Store are NOT covered by OSAP).
+- Starting in Fall 2018, OSAP funding will be redirected to the University to cover tuition and supplemental fees (textbook and other purchases from the Campus Store are NOT covered by OSAP).